seng438-winter-2022/seng438-a5-kaitlinculligan/Assignment5-Report.md

 |                |  Jacob Lansang   |

 # Introduction
 This lab had the purpose of teaching us how to use an integration testing system to analyze the reliability of a system.
 For our lab, we used a combination of CASRE and SRTAT to accomplish these tests.
+Reliability assessment was done using a tool called a Reliability Demonstration Chart in Microsoft Excel.
 #

 # Assessment Using Reliability Growth Testing